-You’re in good hands with the FIRST Surety Bond Producer (that’s us) that was authorized within the NMLS to issue Electronic Surety Bonds (ESB).
+You’re in good hands with the FIRST Surety Bond Producer (that’s us) that was authorized within the Nationwide Multistate Licensing System and Registry (NMLS) to issue Electronic Surety Bonds (ESB).

 Curious how the NMLS ESB started?
 Check out this interactive timeline.